Researchers

 Research Training

 Students will work with their research advisor on topics related to the design and manufacturing of biomedical devices and implants.
+One chapter of the trainee’s dissertation is required to be focused on one of the research thrusts.
 Research thrusts include:

 NRT students will have the opportunity to share their work by attending professional conferences and publishing scholarly journals.